-He performs regularly solo and with his band The Aerial Maps, released a new album titled ‘Australia Restless’ with his new band The Ark-Ark Birds in 2015, has performed and/or exhibited in many venues, galleries and spaces around Australia, China and Finland, was an artist in residence at the Arteles Creative Center in Finland and is actively involved in a wide range of artistic endeavours.
+He performs regularly with his band The Ark-Ark Birds, having released their second album, ‘Cities of Spinifex’ in 2017.
+This followed on from the 2015 album ‘Australia Restless’ and two albums with former band The Aerial Maps, plus earlier releases with Modern Giant.
+He has performed and/or exhibited in many venues, galleries and spaces around Australia, China and Finland, was an artist in residence at the Arteles Creative Center in Finland and is actively involved in a wide range of artistic endeavours.
 His first novel manuscript was shortlisted for the Australian-Vogel Award, he has published three books of poetry, and the Aerial Maps’ first album won the 2010 Overland Poetry Festival Best Spoken Word Release, 2005-2010.
 He likes raging and long walks on moonlit beaches.
 And surfing.

 Yes, the headline is correct … you can buy the new album ‘Australia Restless’ right here…

 The ‘Australia Restless’ tour is poised to begin…